mattfff/chimplate/readme.md

 ---------

-I thought a tool to automatically push and pull templates from local text files into Mailchimp templates in the account would be a good solution, so Chimplate was born.
-I also added live update support similar to compass --watch, so that Mailchimp will be updated on the fly as you change files on your disk.
+I thought a tool to automatically push and pull templates from local text files into Mailchimp templates in would be a good solution, so Chimplate was born.
+I also added live update support similar to `compass --watch`, so that Mailchimp will be updated on the fly as you change files on your disk.
 Now you can use your favorite local editor, save the files, and see the live changes in Mailchimp, all super fast!